Mega Man 4

-The game's story takes place after the third defeat and supposed death of Dr. Wily, and features the Earth coming under threat from a mysterious scientist named Dr. Cossack and his eight "Robot Masters".
+The game's story takes place after the third defeat and supposed death of Dr. Wily in Mega Man 3, and features the Earth coming under threat from the mysterious Russian scientist Dr. Cossack and his eight "Robot Masters".
 Fearing the worst, Dr. Light sends Mega Man to save the world once again.
 Mega Man 4 carries on the same action and platforming gameplay as the first three games, in which the player completes a series of stages in any order and adds the weapon of each stage's boss to Mega Man's arsenal.
 One notable added feature is the "New Mega Buster" (often shortened to "Mega Buster"), an upgraded arm cannon that lets the player charge a regular shot into a much more powerful blast.
 The development team was mindful that this innovation would change the overall feel of the game.

 Similarly to its predecessors Mega Man 4 was remade for PlayStation in Japan.
 In later years it appeared on mobile phones and as part of game compilations, including Mega Man Anniversary Collection.
 The emulated versions were also released through PlayStation Network and Virtual Console.
+The game received positive reviews overall, with critics praising its tried-and-true gameplay formula, but feeling that it wasn't as good or innovative as its predecessors.
 A sequel, Mega Man 5, was released in 1992.

 Plot

 Mega Man 4 takes place in an unspecified year during the 21st century, described as the year "20XX".
-One year after the events of Mega Man 3, a mysterious Russian scientist named Dr. Cossack unleashes an army of robots with the intention of world domination, much like Dr. Wily before him.
-Dr. Light calls upon his own greatest creation, the hero Mega Man, to go after Cossack's Robot Masters, who have seized control of eight cities.
-He also equips Mega Man with the New Mega Buster, which he developed in secret.
+One year after the events of Mega Man 3, a mysterious Russian scientist, Dr. Cossack, unleashes an army of robots with the intention of world domination, much like Dr. Wily before him.
+Concerned over the situation, Dr. Light calls upon his own greatest creation, the hero Mega Man, to go after Cossack's Robot Masters, who have seized control of eight cities.
+He also creates the support robot Eddie and equips Mega Man with the New Mega Buster, an upgrade for his Mega Buster.

 Upon defeating the eight Robot Masters — Toad Man, Bright Man, Pharaoh Man, Ring Man, Dust Man, Skull Man, Dive Man, and Drill Man — Mega Man makes his way to Cossack's icy fortress.
 However, in the middle of his battle with Cossack, Mega Man's brother Proto Man teleports in with Cossack's daughter, Kalinka.
-The girl begs Mega Man to stop fighting her father and elaborating that Dr. Wily had kidnapped her and forced her father into building an army of robots.
-With Wily's plan undone by Proto Man, he steps out of the shadows.
+The girl begs Mega Man to stop fighting and explained that Dr. Wily had kidnapped her, forcing her father to build an army of robots and antagonize Mega Man as ransom.
+With Wily's plan undone by Proto Man, he steps out of the shadows, furious for his betrayal.
 Mega Man pursues his nemesis and fights through the scientist's Wily Castle, but Wily manages to escape in the end.
 Mega Man escapes as the fortress begins to self-destruct, and rides home on the top of a passing train, where he is greeted by Roll and Rush.